3mdeb/conferences/unveiling-openbmc.md

 Server overview page from OpenBMC WebUI

-This is how modern OpenBMC interface look like.
+This is what the modern OpenBMC interface looks like.
 It comes from the webui-vue project.

 ---